KaianNovais/KaianNovais/README.md

 ### :bulb: What motivates me
 I'm driven by the desire to make a positive impact on the world, whether by improving people's lives through my teaching skills or even being a light at a certain moment.
 My passion for continuous learning and the desire to improve every day drive me to constantly enhance my skills and knowledge.

+### :star: Notable Achievements
+- Teacher at Senai - SP
+- Teacher at FIAP
+- Teacher at XP Educação